TatiGarrido/Doge-Dog-Day-Care/README.md

  ## User Experience (UX)
  * User stories

-   1. As a potencial customer I want to be able to navigate easily and quickly understanding the purpose of the website.
+   1. As a potencial customer I want being able to navigate easily and quickly understanding the purpose of the website.
-   2. As a potencial customer, I want to easily find the social media, photos and testimonials to help me make a decision.
+   2. As a potencial customer, I want being able to navigate from the website to social media.
-   3. As a potencial customer, I want verify what are their pet friendly places suggestions.
+   3. As a potencial customer, I want being able to see the photos and read the testimonials, to help me make a decision.
-   4. As a potencial customer, I want to understand what services they company offer.
+   4. As a potencial customer, I want understanding what services are available through the company.
-   5. As a potencial customer, I expect them to get in touch with me as soon as I send a message throught the website.
+   5. As a potencial customer, I expect to have an answer when I send a message through the website.

+   *Design

+   *Wireframes

+   ## Features

+   ## Technologies Used

+ *Frameworks, Libraries & Programs Used

+ ## Testing

+ *Testing User Stories from User Experience (UX) Section

+ *Further Testing

+ *Known Bugs

+ ## Deployment
+ *GitHub Pages

+ *Forking the GitHub Repository

+ *Making a Local Clone

  ## Credits
+ *Code

+ *Content
+    *All content was written by the developer.

  *Media
  1. The photos used on the website are from this open source site: https://unsplash.com/

+## Acknowledgements